bitflippers/delivery/README.md

 # SaDReMa

-The bit flippers submission to the 2019 https://www.gameofcode.eu/ !
+* The bit flippers submission to the 2019 https://www.gameofcode.eu/ !
+*  http://sadrema.app (currently in simulation mode !)

 # The Bit Flippers